 Sponsored content gets a bad rap in the blogging community.
-If you aren’t familiar with it, simply put, sponsored content is when a brand compensates a blogger for writing about them.
-I do a handful of posts like this each year and it’s important for readers to support this type of content along with non-sponsored content.
+If you aren’t familiar with it, simply put, sponsored content is when a brand compensates a blogger for writing about said brand.
+I do a handful of posts like this each year (like this Sockwell one) and it’s important for readers to support this type of content along with non-sponsored content.

 A sponsored partnership done well should seamlessly fit with the other content on the site, so if it’s of interest, engage with it just like any other post.
 It’s important to us and this is especially so for bloggers who blog full time and depend on the income to support their families.
 If readers don’t engage much with sponsored content just for the sake of it being sponsored, well, I think that’s silly.
 I’ve enjoyed so many sponsored posts on blogs over the years and learned about companies and products I never otherwise would have come across.